 The most photographed mountains in North America are a must-see to complete your Aspen adventure.
 The series of distinctive bell-shaped peaks tower at 14,000 feet above the glacial Maroon Valley and offer some of the best views in the world.
-For the best Maroon Bells experience, here are our best tips for how to visit Aspen’s main attraction.
+For the best Maroon Bells experience, here are tips for how to visit Aspen’s main attraction.

 Getting to the Maroon Bells is most convenient to access by bus.